What to do with a Biochemistry degree

 - an integrated placement if it is a requirement for a course.

 This may help you gain skills and work experience before you graduate.
+You’ll be responsible for applying for and securing your placement.
 Find out more about placements and internships at Sussex.

 You may also want to look for work experience opportunities at organisations, such as:

 - government departments

 - research institutes and universities

 - pharmaceutical and biotechnology companies

 You might want to pursue a career in any of the above jobs.
 Or you could think about continuing your education further.